Smoking Brakes: What’s Causing It?

 Although smoking brakes may be a sign of a serious problem in your braking system, it may also be caused by overheated brake components due to excessive braking.

-For example, driving downhill may cause excessive heat to build up, leading to a burnt smell or, in worse cases, actual smoke coming out of the front or back of your vehicle.
+For example, driving down a very long hill where you have to keep the brakes applied to prevent overspeed may cause excessive heat to build up, leading to a burnt smell or, in worse cases, actual smoke coming out of the front or back of your vehicle.

 New Brake Pads and Rotors